anderslauri/eleutheria-gcp-iap/README.md

 ### /healthz (GET)
 Kubernetes health endpoint for liveness and readiness.
 Return code `200 OK`.

-## Technical Debt
+## Future changes
+This is what is in scope for `open-iap`.

 1. Decouple `listener` and `auth`.
-Must be done for proxy mode and to support `HTTP CONNECT` for TCP-tunnels.
+Required for enablement of `HTTP`, `HTTPS` and `TUNNEL`-proxy.
+2. Support role `roles/iap.tunnelResourceAccessor` for `TUNNEL`-proxy.
+Enablement of TCP-proxy.
 3. Role bindings on project level are only used.
-Folders and organization not implemented.
+Folders and organization must be implemented as optional feature.
-4. Implement support for `MemoryStore`.
-5. Consume `IAM Audit Events`, ensuring close to real time changes to policy bindings for user.
+4. Consume `IAM Role Audit Events`.
+Ensuring close to real time changes to policy bindings.

 [Google Workspace Groups API]: <https://developers.google.com/admin-sdk/directory/reference/rest/v1/groups> "Google Workspace Groups API"
 [Google Workspace Administrator Roles]: <https://support.google.com/a/answer/2405986> "Google Workspace Administrator Roles"